 The first time you walk into a gym can be intimidating.
 There's a lot of strange equipment to use and unwritten rules people seem to be following.
 If you're starting an exercise program, here are a few things you should do and a couple to avoid.

 Choose a meal that's small and easily digestible.
 A sandwich, fresh vegetables and fruit are all good choices.
-Avoid anything heavy, you don't want to feel bloated.
+Avoid anything heavy; you don't want to feel bloated.
 If you're in a hurry, protein bars or shakes can be good choices too.

 When you get to the gym, don't start by stretching.
 You can pull a muscle stretching if you aren't warmed up.
-Slowly warm up by doing some cardio.
+Slowly warm-up by doing some cardio.
 Walk on a treadmill, ride a bike or use the stair stepper.
 Give your arms some attention by using an elliptical or recumbent bike with arm pedals.
 After about 10 minutes, or when you break a slight sweat, you're ready to start moving weights.

 Don't copy what others are doing.
 That's sort of like walking into a pharmacy and saying, "I'll have whatever you gave the last guy."
 You have no idea what their goals are or even if they're doing the exercises right.
-Ideally your first few workouts should be with a professional that can teach proper form and build a routine appropriate for you.
+Ideally, your first few workouts should be with a professional that can teach proper form and build a routine appropriate for you.
 If you have budget restrictions, buy a book of exercise descriptions and workout routines.
 Then bring it with you and use it while you learn how to move your body.

-There are a couple universal no-no's when it comes to proper form.
+There are a couple of universal no-no's when it comes to proper form.
 The first is don't lock your joints.
 Anytime you do exercises like bench presses or squats, you want to avoid straightening your elbows or knees to the point of no return.
 Locking joints can lead to injuries, especially as you move to heavier weights.

 Speaking of swinging the weight, you should also avoid moving your body to boost the weight.
 For example, if you're trying to do bicep curls, but you have to push your hips forward to get it started and then lean back to finish up, you're not working your arms.
-Jerking your body around because the weight is too heavy is simply an invite to injury.
+Jerking your body around because the weight is too heavy is simply an invitation to injury.